Introduction to Tower Bridge

 - Tube: The nearest underground stations are London Bridge (Jubilee and Northern lines) and Tower Hill (Circle and District lines).

-- Walking: If you’re staying in central London, Tower Bridge is accessible by foot from attractions like the Tower of London and Borough Market.
+- Walking: Tower Bridge is easily accessible by foot from nearby attractions like the Tower of London and Borough Market.

 Local Transportation

-Once you’ve arrived at Tower Bridge, navigating London’s local transportation is straightforward:
+Once at Tower Bridge, navigating London’s local transportation is simple:

-- The Tube: A highly efficient way to travel across the city, with trains frequent and timely.
+- The Tube: A highly efficient way to travel across the city, with frequent and timely trains.

-- Buses: London’s iconic red buses provide a scenic way to see the city.
+- Buses: London’s iconic red buses offer a scenic way to explore the city.

-- Bicycles: Rent a bike via the Santander Cycles scheme for a fun and eco-friendly way to explore.
+- Bicycles: Rent a bike via the Santander Cycles scheme for an eco-friendly way to explore.

 Things to Do at Tower Bridge